Applications now being accepted for the 2014 award cycle!

 Creative and innovative ideas for combining grant funds with other existing resources for maximum impact.

-Development of a disability-only program (e.g., “karate for kids with autism,” “dance classes for adults with disabilities,” “hiking for the visually impaired,” etc.)
+A service or program designed specifically for individuals with disabilities (e.g., “karate for kids with autism,” “dance classes for adults with disabilities,” “hiking for the visually impaired,” etc.)

-Proposals from entities whose primary client base is already people with disabilities
+Proposals from entities, organizations, or programs whose primary mission or client base is disability focused.